mikhailprikhodko/mikhailprikhodko/README.md

 ### Greetings!
-I am a QA tester, ready to contribute to your team and ensure the highest level of product quality.
+I am a highly motivated QA tester, ready to bring my skills and expertise to your team and contribute to delivering outstanding product quality.

 How I can add value: